tagspaces/documentation/docs/search.md

 The following commands are currently supported:

-- **AND tag** - typing `+` will show the list of all tags in the dropdown so you can select tags which should be present in every file or folder in the search results
+- **AND tag** - Typing `+` will show the list of all tags in the dropdown so you can select tags that should be present in every file or folder in the search results.
-- **NOT tag** - typing `|` will show the list of all tags in the dropdown so you can select tags which can be presented in file or folder in the search results, so you will get for example all files tagged with "tag1" or "tag2".
+- **NOT tag** - Typing `|` will show the list of all tags in the dropdown so you can select tags that may be present in files or folders in the search results, e.g., files tagged with "tag1" or "tag2."
-- **OR tag** - typing `-` will show the list of all tags in the dropdown so you can select a tags which should be excluded from the search results
+- **OR tag** - Typing `-` will show the list of all tags in the dropdown so you can select tags that should be excluded from the search results.
-- **file type** - typing `t:` will present a list from the support file type group, so narrow the search result to for example documents or images
+- **File type** - Typing `t:` will present a list of supported file type groups, helping to narrow down the search results to documents, images, etc.
-- **file size** - typing `s:` will present a list with predefined files sizes
+- **File size** - Typing `s:` will present a list of predefined file sizes.
-- **last modified** - typing `lm:` will present a list of predefined points back in time
+- **Last modified** - Typing `lm:` will present a list of predefined points back in time.
-- **search scope** - typing `sc:` will allow you to choose among the following search scopes: current folder, current location, global search in all locations
+- **Search scope** - Typing `sc:` will allow you to choose from the following search scopes: current folder, current location, global search in all locations.
-- **search accuracy** - typing `a:` will allow to toggle the search accuracy between: fuzzy, semi-strict or string.
+- **Search accuracy** - Typing `a:` will allow you to toggle the search accuracy between fuzzy, semi-strict, or strict.

 ### App actions

-In the search menu you can also start some common actions just by using your keyboard.
-This is hte list of the currently supported commands:
+In the search menu, you can also start some common actions just by using your keyboard.
+The following commands are currently supported:

-- **locations** - typing `l:` will make the dropdown list the current locations, so you easily find and open one by writing the first letters of it
+- **Locations** - Typing `l:` will list the current locations, allowing you to easily find and open one by typing the first few letters.
-- **filter** - typing `f:` will filter the current content of the folder by, without starting a new search
+- **Filter** - Typing `f:` will filter the current content of the folder without starting a new search.
-- **history** - typing `h:`will make the dropdown list the lastly opened or edited files so you can filter and open one of them
+- **History** - Typing `h:` will list the last opened or edited files so you can filter and open one of them.
-- **bookmarks** - typing `b:` will allow to filter and open your bookmarked files or folders
+- **Bookmarks** - Typing `b:` will allow you to filter and open your bookmarked files or folders.
-- **saved search query** - typing `q:`will allow to filter and start your saved search queries
+- **Saved search query** - Typing `q:` will allow you to filter and start your saved search queries.
-- **search history** - typing `s:`will allow to find and execute search queries you have used in the past
+- **Search history** - Typing `s:` will allow you to find and execute search queries you have used in the past.

 <CenteredImage caption="Quick access action in the search box" src="/media/search-actions.png" showCaption />